 Despite being unpaid volunteers, Planning Commissioners devote time outside of meetings to researching the issues they are studying.

 Government in Beaux Arts is truly grass roots.
 Villagers are encouraged to attend all meetings and speak on issues of concern to them.
-Anyone who is unable to attend a meeting may submit written comments for the Planning Commission's consideration by mailing them to the Town's mailing address or contacting Deputy Clerk Angela Kulp to make arrangements for transmitting their comments by other means.
+Anyone who is unable to attend a meeting may submit written comments for the Planning Commission's consideration by mailing them to the Town's mailing address or contacting Deputy Clerk Addie Tych to make arrangements for transmitting their comments by other means.

-To contact Deputy Clerk Angela Kulp, please visit our CONTACT US page.
+To contact Deputy Clerk Addie Tych, please visit our CONTACT US page.